 Visiting parks is fun, and with summer vacation approaching, you might already be planning your next adventure.
 But with threats in the form of budget cuts and a changing climate, some travel destinations might not be the same in the years to come.
 The real tragedy is that parks that are already barely known won’t be remembered at all.

-Out of 378 listed sites on the National Park Service’s website, the following parks represent the bottom of the barrel when it comes to attracting visitors.
+Out of 378 listed sites on the National Park Service’s website, the following parks represent the lower rungs when it comes to attracting visitors.
 Although these parks enjoyed a smattering of visits in 2018, their numbers were so low they qualified for 0.00% of the total number of visits, according to the NPS.
-Note that parks also include tourist attractions such as national recreation areas, national monuments, and memorials.
+Note that this list includes tourist attractions such as national recreation areas, national monuments and memorials in this gallery.